jundalisay/superb/content/en/research/modern/adb/chapter-9.md

 1. This Agreement may be amended only by a resolution of the Board of Governors approved by a vote of 2/3 of the total number of Governors, representing not less than three-fourths of the total voting power of the members.

-2. Notwithstanding the provisions of paragraph 1 of this Article, the unanimous agreement of the Board of Governors shall be required for the approval of any amendment modifying= (i) the right to withdraw from the Bank;
+2. Notwithstanding the provisions of paragraph 1 of this Article, the unanimous agreement of the Board of Governors shall be required for the approval of any amendment modifying:

+(i) the right to withdraw from the Bank;
 (ii) the limitations on liability provided in paragraphs 6 and 7 of Article 5; and(iii) the rights pertaining to purchase of capital stock provided in paragraph 2 of Article 5.

 3. Any proposal to amend this Agreement, whether emanating from a member or the Board of Directors, shall be communicated to the Chairman of the Board of Governors, who shall bring the proposal before the Board of Governors.
 When an amendment has been adopted, the Bank shall so certify in an official communication addressed to all members.
 Amendments shall enter into force for all members three (3) months after the date of the official communication unless the Board of Governors specifies therein a different period.

 ## Article 60: INTERPRETATION OR APPLICATION